 Who would have guessed we would all be homeschooling our kids this spring?
 It is has been an overwhelming and stressful few weeks.
 But, there are always silver linings to every situation.
 While yes, my family is going absolutely stir crazy and we really miss our friends, I have to say, the family time has been good for us too!
 Hopefully your family has been able to find some bits of joy and peace in this situation.

-Today, I wanted to share our simple schedule with you and hopefully provide some encouragement for finding a family schedule that can work for you!
+Today, I wanted to share our simple school at home schedule with you and hopefully provide some encouragement for finding a family schooling schedule that can work for you!
 I’ve got a lot of printable resources in the Free Printables Library, so be sure to sign up and get access to the entire collection.
 Everyone’s home school schedule is different and it is important to recognize that what works for some families might not work for yours.

-Our daily routine actually starts the night before each day when I create the schedule for the next day.
+Our daily school routine actually starts the night before each day when I create the homeschooling schedule for the next day.
 This habit has really been so helpful for me!
 First, it allows me to have time to think through our day (instead of throwing something together in the morning).
 Plus, I feel a little less anxious waking up in he morning by knowing what lies ahead for the day.

 Kids and families thrive on routines.
 When kids know what to expect, they have less anxiety about the future.
 There are a lot of unknowns right now, but we can make our day-to-day routine stable and constant.

 Here is a look at our current schedule.
 I customize the schedule based on what is going on, what kind of school work the kids have and what work I need to get done and what chores around the house are necessary.

 I stick the schedule up on the refrigerator and the kids really do refer to the schedule all day long.
 It is a loose schedule and we are certainly not sticking to it by the minute.
 But it gives us direction and purpose for the day.
 I print out a copy for each day of the week and I add specific notes to the agenda including our daily chores and any specific activities we are going to do.